mjkatona/MRTGBits/README.md

 # MRTGBits

-NAGIOS plug to pull MRTG data as BITS.
+This is a NAGIOS plugin to pull the last 5 minutes of MRTG data, convert to bits, and display.